shalinshah1993/DNACloud/README.md

  icons - Contains all the icons used in the software.

 **Note :- This software doesn't work in OSX 10.9 and above.
 We are working on this issue please cooperate with us.**
-**Note :- If you use our work, please cite our paper: `Shah, Shalin, Dixita Limbachiya, and Manish K. Gupta.
-"DNACloud: A Potential Tool for storing Big Data on DNA." arXiv preprint arXiv:1310.6992 (2013).`**